Joseph Farah: Promotion of conspiracy theories

 Farah gained prominence for promoting conspiracy theories surrounding the suicide of Vince Foster.

-Farah is a proponent of birtherism, the conspiracy theory related to Barack Obama's status as a natural-born citizen of the United States and resultant eligibility to serve as U.S. president, stating, "It'll plague Obama throughout his presidency.
+Farah is a proponent of birtherism, the conspiracy theory related to President Barack Obama's status as a natural-born citizen of the United States and resultant eligibility to serve as U.S. president, stating, "It'll plague Obama throughout his presidency.
 It'll be a nagging issue and a sore on his administration, much like Monica Lewinsky was on Bill Clinton's presidency" and "It's not going to go away, and it will drive a wedge in an already divided public."
-Despite the release of Obama's notarized birth certificate abstract, he continued to promote birtherism.
+Despite the release of President Obama's notarized birth certificate abstract, he continued to promote birtherism.
+Farah offered a $15,000 award for the release of the certificate, but did not pay the award after its release.

 Personal life

 He is married to Elizabeth Graham and is a conservative evangelical Christian.
-He has five children, including a daughter from a previous marriage to Judy Smagula, Alyssa Farah Griffin, who served as the Press Secretary for Vice President Mike Pence and later served as Deputy Assistant to the Secretary of Defense for Media Affairs and Press Secretary for the Department of Defense.
+He has five children, including Alyssa Farah Griffin, who served as the Press Secretary for Vice President Mike Pence and later served as Deputy Assistant to the Secretary of Defense for Media Affairs and Press Secretary for the Department of Defense.